 This view is closely linked with the activities of T2.5 D^2EPC Information Model and T3.3 Buildings Digital Twin for EPC issuance, through which the necessary data model is defined.
-The delivery of the preliminary data models within the D3.3 provides updates on the information flows that were presented in the previous document.
+The delivery of the data models within T3.3 provides additional updates on the information flows.